kubos/kubos/docs/kubos-linux-on-iobc.rst

     the watchdog.
 If you don't, the board will continually reboot and you won't be able to flash anything.

-7. Power the board.
+7. Turn on the board.

 8. Copy the `kubos-nor-flash.tcl` script from the `tools/at91sam9g20isis` folder in the `kubos-linux-build <https://github.com/kubostech/kubos-linux-build>`__ repo into the SAM-BA application folder.
-9. Update the `{path to SAM-BA}/tcl_lib/boards.tcl` file to change this line:
+9. Change line 44 in `{path to SAM-BA}/tcl_lib/boards.tcl` from this:

    ``"at91sam9g20-ISISOBC"    "at91sam9g20-ISISOBC/at91sam9g20-ISISOBC.tcl"``